 - Event attendees’ experiences

-Remember you can choose from dozens of outlets such as emails, videos, and social media (all of which we will tackle in a few minutes) to convey your nonprofit’s mission, so your storytelling can take dozens of forms.
-And each form can be catered to the platform it is presented on.
-Because we know finding the right way to tell your story can take time, we also suggest starting this step in July and August.
+Remember, you can choose from dozens of outlets such as emails, videos, and social media to convey your nonprofit’s mission, so your storytelling can take dozens of forms.
+And each form can be catered to the platform on which it is presented.
+Finding the right way to tell your story can take time, so start this step by July or August.

 Select a Multi-Channel Approach

-As we briefly mentioned before, you will want to choose as many outlets as possible for the most exposure and most donations.
+You will want to choose as many outlets as possible for the most exposure and most donations.
 A multi-channel approach to year-end fundraising can help your nonprofit reach individuals who may use social media before they use email or vice versa.
-Basically, a multi-channeled strategy is meant to get your word out to as many people in as many ways as possible.
+A multi-channeled strategy gets your word out to as many people in as many ways as possible.
 You should consider the following channels to include in your fundraiser:

 - Social media